mmocny/inp-workshop/README.md

 Asynchronous effects, such as updates that come after timers or network response will *not* affect INP.
 Unless, of course, they actually block Next Paint, or the *next* Interaction (as input delay).

-One example: a `fetch()` or resource attached to dom elements, which is already prefetched may actually be available before the next rendering opportunity.
+Another example: a `fetch()` or resource attached to dom elements, which is already prefetched may actually be available before the next rendering opportunity.

 ## Lesson: if you cannot remove it, at least move it!

+If async effects aren't measured-- that's a great place to put our long-running code!

 Let's change to update the UI from the click handler, but run the blocking work from the timeout.